OpenScraping/openscraping-lib-nodejs/README.md

 Here is how the [www.ikea.com page](https://github.com/OpenScraping/openscraping-lib-nodejs/blob/master/test/www.ikea.com.html) looked like on the day we saved the HTML for this sample:
 <p align="center"><img src='https://i.imgur.com/2Q65ybI.jpg' alt='Ikea example page' width='500'></p>

-## Transformations
+## Map and Reduce Transformations

-In the Ikea example above we used a transformation called *TrimTransformation*.
+In the Ikea example above we used a map transformation called *TrimTransformation*.
 Transformation modify the raw extracted HTML nodes in some ways.
 For instance, TrimTransformation just runs [*str*.trim()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/Trim) on the extracted text before it gets written to the JSON output.

-Here are a few of the built-in transformations:
+The difference between **map* and **reduce** transformations is that map transformations act on individual items (for instance on all paragraphs that match the rule _//p_), while reduce transformations act on the array of extracted items (in our case on all paragraphs).
+Reduce transformations can be used, for instance, to merge all extracted paragraphs into a single continuous string, because it received the array of strings as input, and it can choose to return a single string as output.

+#### Built-in **map** transformations

 Name                                         | Purpose | Example
 -------------------------------------------- | ------- | --------------